© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Crug-y-rhud-hir round barrow is a scheduled monument protected by Cadw under reference CM319.
 View the official record →

-Crug-y-rhud-hir is a round barrow located in Carmarthenshire, Wales, dating to the Bronze Age.
+Crug-y-rhud-hir is a round barrow located in Carmarthenshire, Wales, dating to the Bronze Age and serving as a burial monument of prehistoric date.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM319.

 Crug-y-rhud-hir round barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Crug-y-rhud-hir round barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM319.